 3. Spokane, WA

-Spokane is full of gorgeous parks and forest views.
+Spokane is full of gorgeous parks and near the Colville National Forest.
 Take your photos near the icy blue river, amongst the trees, or at one of the many nearby lakes.

 4. Fire Lookouts